-- Utilize a web-based tool to communicate progress in pursuing operational goals. - Engage students through service-learning projects to achieve objectives outlined in the plan.

-University administration, SGA President, and project leaders receive LEED Silver Plaque for the Student Union renovation, making it the first LEED Certified public building in Lafayette.
-From left: William Lemoine, vice president of commercial construction, the Lemoine Co.; Jerry Luke LeBlanc, vice president for Administration and Finance, UL Lafayette; Dr. Joseph Savoie, president, UL Lafayette; Steve Oubre, principal, Architects Southwest; Kirsten Allen, president, UL Lafayette Student Government Association; and Wayne Domingue, project manager, Architects Southwest.
+Develop and implement internal guidelines and procedures to invest a portion of cost savings obtained from sustainability practices into Track and publish cost savings from established baselines for solid waste Increase awareness of and engagement in sustainability activities related • Utilize a web-based tool to communicate progress in pursuing operational Engage students through service-learning projects to achieve objectives University administration, SGA President, and project leaders receive LEED Silver Plaque for the Student Union renovation, making it the first LEED Certified public building in Lafayette.
+From left: William Lemoine, vice president of commercial construction, the Lemoine Co.; Jerry Luke LeBlanc, vice president for Administration and Finance, UL Lafayette; Dr. Joseph Savoie, president, UL Lafayette; Steve Oubre, principal, Architects Southwest; Kirsten Allen, president, UL Lafayette Student Government Association; and Wayne

-MATERIALS MANAGEMENT

-Consider the environmental and social impacts of goods and services, and long-term operations and maintenance costs along with the initial cost in decision-making.

-Build capacity and incorporate integrated materials management approaches into existing policies and procedures:

-- Engage purchasing agents to raise awareness about purchasing decisions from a systems or "life-cycle" approach. - Develop a sustainable purchasing guide about readily achievable improvements that can be made with routine purchases by fall 2018. - Develop an Environmentally Preferable Procurement Policy that emphasizes sustainable materials management criteria by fall 2020. - Support and reward departmental champions for sustainable materials management and encourage collaboration across the material stream.

-Analyze current procurement practices to determine opportunities:

-- Analyze impacts of purchases across departments and commodity categories to prioritize opportunities for improvement by fall 2019. - Develop a method for analyzing and annually reporting vendor and suppliers' own commitments to sustainability and how their initiatives can help the University simultaneously achieve our own sustainability goals by fall 2019.

-Manage all potential hazardous waste streams throughout their entire life-cycle according to local, state, and national regulations to minimize any potential adverse impacts on human health and the environment.
+MATERIALS MANAGEMENT Objective 1 Consider the environmental and social impacts of goods and services, and long-term operations and maintenance costs along with the initial cost in decision-making.
+STRATEGY 1 Build capacity and incorporate integrated materials management approaches into existing policies and procedures: - Engage purchasing agents to raise awareness about purchasing decisions from a systems or "life-cycle" approach. - Develop a sustainable purchasing guide about readily achievable improvements that can be made with routine purchases by fall 2018. - Develop an Environmentally Preferable Procurement Policy that emphasizes sustainable materials management criteria by fall 2020. - Support and reward departmental champions for sustainable materials management and encourage collaboration across the material stream.
+STRATEGY 2 Analyze current procurement practices to determine opportunities: - Analyze impacts of purchases across departments and commodity categories to prioritize opportunities for improvement by fall 2019. - Develop a method for analyzing and annually reporting vendor and suppliers' own commitments to sustainability and how their initiatives can help the University simultaneously achieve our own sustainability goals by fall 2019.
+STRATEGY 3 Manage all potential hazardous waste streams throughout their entire life-cycle according to local, state, and national regulations to minimize any potential adverse impacts on human health and the environment.
+Objective 2 STRATEGY 1 packaging:

-Become a Zero Waste University by managing our resources more effectively - from initial planning and purchasing to disposal.

-Prevent waste by eliminating the use of contaminants and unnecessary packaging:

-- Ban purchasing of non-recyclable polystyrene containers after summer 2018. - Eliminate double and triple packaging from to-go dining operations. - Determine a baseline for single-use dining containers, utensils, and condiment packets by fall 2018, and reduce by 50% by spring 2021. - Install water bottle refilling stations to 100% of buildings by spring 2021.

-Improve access to recycling across all campus functions and areas:
+STRATEGY 2 Improve access to recycling across all campus functions and areas: - building lobbies and STEP Labs by fall 2020.